 Essex Steam Train & RiverboatEssex

-Share your favorite pictures and memories from the only steam train and riverboat connection in the United States.
-The Essex Steam Train and Riverboat transports people on exciting excursions through the unspoiled Connecticut River Valley, a placed designated as "one of the last great places on earth" by the Nature Conservancy.
+The only steam train and riverboat connection in the United States.
+The Essex Steam Train and Riverboat transports people on exciting excursions through the unspoiled Connecticut River Valley, a place designated as "one of the last great places on earth" by the Nature Conservancy.
 The steam locomotive pulls vintage coaches through the quintessential New England towns of Deep River and Chester, and the Becky Thatcher riverboat takes visitors past historic landmarks.

 Hill-Stead MuseumFarmington